doublez13/ta-queue/README.md

 SQL_USER:    User to connect to MySQL with.
 SQL_PASSWD:  Password for SQL_USER.
 DATABASE:    Database for the queue.
+HELP_EMAIL:  Email address for support.
+AUTH:        CAS or LDAP (only used for auth, info still comes from LDAP).

 ### MySQL Database Setup
 In the resources directory at the root of the project is the DB_setup.sql file that initializes the queue database.
 Simply set the database name at the top of the file to match what's set in the config.php file.
 In a mysql shell, the script can be ran using 'mysql> source path/to/DB_setup.sql'.